Why Do Polar Bears Need Ice to Survive?

 A polar bear's entire existence revolves around sea ice.
 In fact, polar bears will cease to exist if sea ice disappears.
 Here's how it plays into their survival.

 It’s hard to imagine a polar bear without the backdrop of snow-covered, frozen tundra.
 Unlike any other land-loving bears, polar bears are actually considered marine mammals whose daily life is closely tied to the sea ice.
 “The name, polar bear in many languages even indicates this,” says Thea Bechshoft, PhD, staff scientist at Polar Bears International, a non-profit that works to preserve polar bears and their sea ice home, who points out that in Danish, her native language, polar bears are called ice bears (isbjørn).
-Read on to find how ice is critical to their everyday life, the survival of the species, and if polar bears could adapt to a warmer climate.
+Read on to find how ice is critical to their everyday life, the survival of the species.

 Nature didn’t skimp on equipping the polar bear for frigid conditions.
 Their super dense fur acts like insulation that prevents almost all heat loss.
 (Male polar bears can actually overheat when they run!)
 Though polar bears don’t generally sleep on the ice, on a warm day, the sea ice serves as a cool spot to nap.
 “I’ve come across polar bears sleeping (heavily!) on the sea ice north of Svalbard a handful of times.
 On a warm day, the bears may be splayed out on its stomach on the ice, trying to dissipate some of the excess heat,” Bechshoft says.
 Most of the time, the bears sleep in a shallow pit in the snow and use their front paw or a piece of ice as a pillow.